LexTOliver/web-scraping/README.md

 ### Virtual Environment
 1. With pip:
     ```bash
-    python3 -m venv venv
+    python3 -m venv .venv
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    source venv/bin/activate  # On Windows use `.venv\Scripts\activate`
     pip install -r requirements.txt
     ```
 2. With UV:
     ```bash
-    uv init
     uv venv
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`
     uv sync

+    spacy download pt_core_news_md  # Download the Portuguese trained pipeline for spaCy
     ```

+    Obs.: The spacy pipeline model is not included in the installation process through UV, so it needs to be downloaded separately.

 ### Environment Variables
 The application sets up environment variables in a YAML file (e.g. [`example_config.yaml`](./example_config.yaml)).

-By default, the application uses SQLite for the database, so you can run it without any additional setup.
-If you want to use MySQL, you need to set up the database and update the connection settings in the `config.yaml` file.
+By default, the application uses the example settings (with SQLite and some default settings) for running without any additional setup.
+However, it is recommended to create a custom configuration file for your specific needs, including database connection settings for MySQL.

 You must:
-- Create the file `config.yaml` in the root directory.
+- Create a `config.yaml` file in the root directory.
-- Change the reference to `example_config.yaml` to `config.yaml` in the ``main.py`` file.
+- Change the reference from `example_config.yaml` to `config.yaml` in the necessary files (`main.py`, `app.py`, `src/utils/config.py`).

 ## Usage
 You can run the application via command line or through a Streamlit interface.